IBM-Cloud/ansible-collection-ibm/docs/ibm_is_dedicated_hosts_info.rst

   host_group (False, str, None)
     The unique identifier of the dedicated host group this dedicated host belongs to

+  resource_group (False, str, None)
+    The unique identifier of the resource group this dedicated host belongs to

+  zone (False, str, None)
+    The zone name this dedicated host is in

+  name (False, str, None)
+    The name of the dedicated host

   generation (False, int, 2)